 Here are some tips and tricks to help you along the way.

 - Substitute your go-to pie crust.
-I’ve included my own go-to all-butter pie crust in the recipe below, but you can use your own favorite 9-inch pie crust if you like.
+I use my go-to all-butter pie crust, but you can use your own favorite 9-inch pie crust if you like.
 If you’re in a time crunch, you can also use a store-bought dough.

-- Freeze the butter if you need to.
-If you’ve never made pie crust before, you can pop the butter in the freezer for 30 minutes to make sure it’s extra cold.
+- Freeze the butter if necessary.
+If you’ve never made pie crust before, you can place the butter in the freezer for 30 minutes to make sure it’s extra cold.
 This gives you a little bit of leeway if it takes you longer.
 Cold butter is key to a flaky crust!

 How to Store